AbhinavSivanandhan/AbhinavSivanandhan/README.md

 ### 📊 FDA Drug Reaction Analysis
 *(Dask, Spark, DuckDB, PyArrow, Parquet)*

-Designed and implemented a high-performance pipeline to process and analyze **500GB+** of highly nested JSON data related to adverse drug events.
+Designed and implemented a high-performance big-data ETL pipeline to process and analyze **500GB+** of highly nested JSON data related to adverse drug events.
 Leveraged **Dask** and **PyArrow** to efficiently flatten and convert the data into a **distributed Parquet-based relational format**, enabling fast querying and scalable exploratory analysis.
 Utilized **Spark** for parallel processing and optimized big data workflows.

 ### 📸 Deep Learning Image Classification App
 *(ResNet50, MobileNetV2, Flask, Kubernetes)*